 Pattern-of-violation rule change gets under way

-Posted on behalf of The Bell Law Firm, PLLC on Feb 07, 2011 in Coal Mining Accidents
+Posted on behalf of Stewart Bell, PLLC on Feb 07, 2011 in Coal Mining Accidents

 It shouldn't take a tragic coal mine accident to motivate lawmakers to scrutinize U.S. Mine Safety and Health Administration regulations.
 But when you consider the history of the pattern-of-violations (POV) program, for example, you see that it sometimes takes a disaster to toughen up the rules.
 Congress created the POV program in 1977, following the 1976 Scotia Mine disaster.
 This year, in the wake of West Virginia's Upper Big Branch catastrophe, MSHA has proposed changes to the POV enforcement process.